 How to Stick to a Workout Routine

-Ideally, we would all work out most days during the week.
+Ideally, we would all work out most days during the week if we could.
 But that’s hard.
-There are lots of things that can stand in your way, like time, schedules, motivation… So how do we come up with a plan and stick to it?
-It’s not always the easiest to form this habit!
+There are lots of things that can stand in your way, like time, schedules, motivation, how you're feeling…

 Envision something you do every day and combine it with an exercise.
 For example, when you brush your teeth, you will do a wall sit or squats.
 While you are waiting for the shower to warm up, you will hold a plank for 20-30 seconds (the last 5 seconds should feel like you want to stop) and do 50 jumping jacks.

-Another tip in creating a more physically active lifestyle is to incorporate a balancing pose (like tree) or a yoga pose into your bedtime routine.
+Another tip for creating a more physically active lifestyle is to incorporate a balancing pose (like tree) or a yoga pose into your bedtime routine.
 Before crawling into bed, take a moment to practice stillness in balance.

 Try one of these balancing poses before bed to help your body wind down.

 My personal advice for creating a successful habit?
 Visualize yourself doing the exercises.
 Visualize yourself as someone who craves some sort of exercise and movement.
-To make this powerful, use all of your senses.
+To make this even more powerful, use all of your senses.

 Listen to your body, and do what feels good.

-The sooner you take control of your physical health and wellness, the sooner you can control your symptoms instead of feeling like PCOS has control over you.
+The sooner you take control of your physical health and wellness, the sooner you can control your symptoms, instead of feeling like PCOS has control over you.

 About Monica Moore